achung89/react-futures/README.md

 ## Usage constraints

 Certain operations are constrained inside or outside render.
-For example, suspense operations are only allowed insider render.
+For example, suspense operations are allowed only in render.
 Ex.

 ```javascript